vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/serial_numbers.rst

 Assign serial numbers automatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a large quantity of products need individual serial numbers assigned to them, Odoo can
+If a large quantity of products need individual serial numbers assigned to them, Leansoft can
 automatically generate and assign serial numbers to each of the individual products.

 To accomplish this, start with the :guilabel:`First SN` field in the :guilabel:`Detailed Operations`